stackitcloud/stackit-cli/docs/stackit_logme_credentials_list.md

 ### Examples

 ```
-  List all credentials' IDs for an LogMe instance
+  List all credentials' IDs for a LogMe instance
   $ stackit logme credentials list --instance-id xxx

-  List all credentials' IDs for an LogMe instance in JSON format
+  List all credentials' IDs for a LogMe instance in JSON format
   $ stackit logme credentials list --instance-id xxx --output-format json

-  List up to 10 credentials' IDs for an LogMe instance
+  List up to 10 credentials' IDs for a LogMe instance
   $ stackit logme credentials list --instance-id xxx --limit 10
 ```